heroku/terraform-provider-heroku/website/docs/r/formation.html.markdown

 - The application must have a dyno in order to update its formation.
 - If the heroku formation resource is removed and deleted, this will be a no-op action in Heroku.
 The Heroku Platform does not have a `DELETE` endpoint for `formation`.
-- This resource works well with the `heroku_app_release` resource, which allows you to deploy a release to an application before the formation can be updated.
+- This resource works well with the `heroku_app_release` resource, which allows you to deploy a slug/release to an application before the formation can be updated.

 ## Example Usage